aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

 ## Explain six basic cache optimization techniques

-- We know avarage memory access time = hit time + (Miss rate x Miss penalty).
+- We know average memory access time = hit time + (Miss rate x Miss penalty).
-- To optimize cache we need to reduce avarage memory access time, so we need to :
+- To optimize cache we need to reduce average memory access time, so we need to :
   - reduce miss rate
   - reduce hit time
   - reduce miss penalty
 - The six techniques are
   - Larger block size to reduce miss rate
     - Advantage:
-      - Utlize spatial locality
+      - Utilize spatial locality
-      - Reduces compulsary miss
+      - Reduces compulsory miss
     - Disadvantages:
       - Increases miss penalty
       - More time to fetch a block to the cache [bus width issue]
       - Increases conflict misses
       - More number of block will be mapped to the same location
-      - May bring data and evict usesul data [pollution]
+      - May bring data and evict useful data [pollution]
   - Larger cache to reduce miss rate
     - Advantage:
       - Reduces capacity misses